Mark-Ball/portfolio-site/README.md

 # Target audience

-The target audience for the website falls into two categories, which may overlap:
+The target audience for the website falls into two categories:

 1. Employers
 2. Project Leads

 The website is intended as a showcase of my abilities as a software developer and designer.
-The most likely use of the website is to link alongside a traditional application for employment as evidence of ability.
+The most likely use of the website is to provide as evidence of ability alongside a traditional application for employment.
 Additionally, employers or those leading other projects may chance upon the website and consider me for employment or inclusion in their projects.

 # Tech stack